nfuhs/get-started-elm/README.md

 #### Conclusion

-This blogpost showed you how to decode JSON with Elm and created an little app to consume API calls with it.
+This blog post showed you how to decode JSON with Elm and created an little app to consume API calls with it.

 example